 "Let this mind be in you, which was also in Christ Jesus" (Philippians 2:5).
-Mind or Spirit, that was in Christ - the Holy Spirit of His Father: "For he whom God hath sent speaketh the words of God: for God giveth not the Spirit by measure unto him" (John 3:34).
-Let that Holy Mind of Christ be your mind.
-"Lord is that Spirit" (2 Corinthians 3:17) and is able to comfort us in all our temptations because He was tempted just like us: "For in that he himself hath suffered being tempted, he is able to succour [or help] them that are tempted" (Hebrews 2:18).
+Mind or Spirit, that was in Christ - the holy Spirit of His Father: "For He whom God hath sent speaketh the words of God: for God giveth not the Spirit by measure unto Him" (John 3:34).
+Let that holy Mind of Christ be your mind.
+"Lord is that Spirit" (2 Corinthians 3:17) and is able to comfort us in all our temptations because He was tempted just like us: "For in that He Himself hath suffered being tempted, He is able to succour [or help] them that are tempted" (Hebrews 2:18).
 It is "Christ in you, the hope of glory" (Colossians 1:27).
-"Greater is he that is in you, than he that is in the world" (1 John 4:4).
+"Greater is He that is in you, than he that is in the world" (1 John 4:4).
 Because Jesus has suffered being tempted, and comes to us in a different way than He ever did before, He can truly be called, "another Comforter."
 Jesus said, "I will not leave you comfortless, I will come to you" (John 14:18).

-The Holy Spirit was to come and convict the world of sin.
+The holy Spirit was to come and convict the world of sin.
 "And when he is come, he will reprove the world of sin, and of righteousness, and of judgment" (John 16:8).
-"Unto you first God, having raised up his Son Jesus, sent him to bless you, in turning away every one of you from his iniquities" (Acts 3:26).
+"Unto you first God, having raised up His Son Jesus, sent Him to bless you, in turning away every one of you from his iniquities" (Acts 3:26).
 It is Jesus, after His resurrection, who comes to us to turn us from sin.
-Jesus Christ is that Comforter who knows what we are going through because He has been there Himself; the Comforter is not a third individual of the mysterious trinity gods.
-Would you rather have a Comforter who knows what you are going through because He has been there Himself, or the mysterious one who has never been tempted?
-"And so it is written, The first man Adam was made a living soul; the last Adam was made a quickening spirit" (1 Corinthians 15:45).
-In other words, "the last Adam [Jesus Christ] was made [after His resurrection] a quickening spirit."
+The Comforter is not a mysterious Individual of the gods.
+I would rather have Jesus Christ who was tempted and overcame than the mysterious one who has never been tempted!
+"And so it is written, The first man Adam was made a living soul; the last Adam was made a quickening Spirit" (1 Corinthians 15:45).
+In other words, "the last Adam [Jesus Christ] was made [after His resurrection] a quickening Spirit."
 After resurrection, Christ comes in His Spirit (Galatians 4:6).
-Christ once came in the flesh, He still come in the flesh, even in our flesh, for He is "the same yesterday, and today, and for ever" (Hebrews 13:8), and hence His life in us must be the same that it was about two thousand years ago in Judea and Galilee.
+Christ once came in the flesh, He still come in the flesh, even in our flesh, for He is "the same yesterday, and today, and for ever" (Hebrews 13:8), and hence His life in us must be the same that it was years ago in Judea and Galilee.

 Those who are sanctified by the truth and follow Christ by faith in the holiest, receive the Spirit of God; we are told: "Those who rose up with Jesus would send up their faith to Him in the holiest, and pray, 'My Father, give us Thy Spirit.'
 Then Jesus would breathe upon them the Holy Ghost.
-In That breath was light, power, and much love, joy, and peace" (EW 55.1).
+In That breath was light, power, and much love, joy, and peace" {EW 55.1}.

 Those who are not sanctified by the truth, rejecting "the faith which was once delivered unto the saints" (Jude 3), and have separated Christ from His Spirit making His Spirit into a mysterious god, receive a spirit of Satan; we are told: "I turned to look at the company who were still bowed before the throne; they did not know that Jesus had left it.
 Satan appeared to be by the throne, trying to carry on the work of God.
 I saw them look up to the throne, and pray, 'Father, give us Thy Spirit.'
-Satan would then breathe upon them an unholy influence; in it there was light and much power, but no sweet love, joy, and peace" (EW 56.1).
+Satan would then breathe upon them an unholy influence; in it there was light and much power, but no sweet love, joy, and peace" {EW 56.1}.